 Adolescents from 16 years up to 18 are assisted in this remedial centre where we focus on life, social and practical skills development and incorporate functional aspects such as learner driver license preparation.
 We incorporate functional English/Afrikaans and Mathematics and start building a CV for job shadowing and in-house work experience.
 ASDAN Short Courses and the International Bronze & Silver programs are followed.
 Daily iDevelop activities combined with weekly care circles prepare them for life outside the Centre.

 what makes our skills centres unique?

 Our focus in the EduExcellence Skill Centres is to create an enriched sensory-perceptual environment.
-Activities and worksheets are specifically allocated for each learner according to their individual needs.
-We have smaller classes to be able to accommodate all the learner’s diverse needs within the classroom.
+Activities and work programs are specifically allocated for each learner according to their individual needs.
+Smaller classes enable us to accommodate all the learner’s diverse needs within the classroom.

 We follow the Differentiated CAPS curriculum and ASDAN curriculum (international) where we have four main subjects, namely; English, Mathematics, Life Skills, and Vocational Skills.
 We also focus on finding a career path for each of our learners and preparing them for the world beyond our school.